mporcheron/porcheron.uk/talks.md

 ### How people REALLY use Amazon Alexa

-I was interviewed on the [VUX World](https://vux.world/) podcast by Kane Simms, discuss the use of voice assistants in multi-person family homes.
+I was interviewed on the [VUX World](https://vux.world/) podcast by Kane Simms, discussing the use of voice assistants in multi-person family homes.

 {% include figure_video.html video='https://www.youtube-nocookie.com/embed/IN4ODTwdYvk?si=0Fw9dmFuL4ywHzlV' caption='How people REALLY use Amazon Alexa, interview for <a href="https://vux.world/">VUX World podcast</a>' %}